SapphireSlash/F.W.S.F.R.S/.github/ISSUE_TEMPLATE/font-website-request.md

 (Rating)

 **Remove this line and the ones below:**
-Note: read the code of conduct before submitting.
+Note: read the code of conduct and contributing rules before submitting.

 Ratings: